Nutritional Consultation and Body Composition Assessment

 Body composition is the amount of fat vs. lean muscle tissue in the human body.
 These are commonly expressed as a percentage of a person’s total weight.
 Body weight alone in not a clear indicator of good health because it does not distinguish how many pounds are from fat and how many are from lean body mass.
-The popularity of body compositions is growing as professionals realize its value in determining health risks.
-There are many different methods to measuring body composition.
-One of the most accurate ways is the Skinfold Thickness (subcutaneous fat) measurements using Harpender See you at Callipers.

 Just because people appear the same does not mean they are equally healthy.
 Even though two people can have the same Body Fat Percentage doesn’t mean they are at the same health risks.
 Where body fat is located can place a person at far greater risk for fat-related health conditions such as: cardiovascular disease, high blood pressure, stroke, diabetes and even certain types of cancers.